 But “tricky” doesn’t have to equate with balognium.
 It needed better groundwork, and the initial clue placement needed better follow-through.

 We got no indication from Ron that he had any trouble using Charlie’s old wand until he broke it and tried to mend it with spellotape.
-We got no comment, not even in passing that his new wand in Book 3 worked even better than his old one.
-It would have been nice, and I think would have given nothing of importance away if we had been given one.
+We got no comment, not even in passing that his new wand in Book 3 worked significantly better than his old one.
+That would have been a nice clue, and I think would have given nothing of importance away if we had been given one.

 For that matter, it might have been nice if Neville had dropped the information that he was also using a legacy wand at some point earlier than the climax of OotP.
 Or if someone in the DA had accidentally picked up someone else’s wand by mistake in one of their marathon sessions of everyone disarming each other and had trouble using it.